Do cats have any feelings for their owners?

 5. Pawing and head-butting

-Head-butting might not seem the friendliness way to show affection but this is a behaviour learned when cats are very young.
-Head-butting and cheek rubbing are both ways of scenting their human and signalling to other cats that you’re theirs and theirs alone!
+Head-butting might not seem the friendliest way to show affection but this is a behaviour learned when cats are very young.
+Cats use their heads to head-butt and cheek rub, both of which are ways of scenting their human and signalling to other cats that you’re theirs and theirs alone!
+Cats may also rub against their owner's legs as a sign of affection and social bonding.
 Playing with their owners is another way cats show affection and build bonds.

 As Purina explains, when kittens feed they knead at their mothers to increase milk supply so when they do it in later life, it’s definitely a sign of affection.